lechu445/LightXmlWriter/README.md

 ### Differences

-* LightXmlWriter contains overloads of methods
+* LightXmlWriter contains more overloads of methods

 The overload accepts int, double, bool, ReadOnlySpan<char> (only in .NET Core), char[] etc.
 You can even use overload that uses Action on TextWriter, so you can have all control!